-Objectives Strategy Action Steps Lead(s) Results Achieved to Date Objectives 1-6 Strategy Implement Guided Pathway Model Action Steps Develop plan for Guided Pathway Model Lay groundwork for implementation Begin to implement redesigned pathways Lead(s) • VP Academic Affairs • VP Student Affairs Guided Pathway steering committee has been created, and is composed of 9 faculty, 9 classified professionals, 9 students, and 5 administrators.
+Objectives Strategy Action Steps Lead(s) Results Achieved to Date 1-6 Implement Guided Pathway Model Develop plan for Guided Pathway Model Lay groundwork for implementation Begin to implement redesigned pathways VP Academic Affairs VP Student Affairs Guided Pathway steering committee has been created, and is composed of 9 faculty, 9 classified professionals, 9 students, and 5 administrators.
 VC has been recognized for actively involving students in the planning and development of strategies.
 Campus-wide retreats held in fall 2018, spring 2019, and fall 2019.
 Campus-wide roundtables have also been held every semester since fall 2018.
-A heavy focus has been placed on communication of the Guided Pathways plan, and professional development related to implementing the plan.
+A heavy focus has been placed on communication of the Guided Pathway plan, and professional development related to implementing the plan.
 3-year Guided Pathway plan has been developed and approved.
 Programs have begun to be clustered into career and major communities.
-Program maps have been developed for the majority of majors.
+Program maps have been developed fo the majority of majors.